Beef Wellington Recipe with Video

-Beef Wellington is such a classic and delicious recipe.
+This Beef Wellington is such a classic and delicious recipe.
 First time I had it was at a French restaurant in the heart of NYC on New Year’s Eve.
-I remember me and my husband being so excited to try one.
-The waiter assured us that we were at the right place.
-He even pointed to a woman, who he said is a loyal customer and for the past 20 years, every time when she is in NYC she stops by to enjoy a delicious Beef Wellington.
-I didn’t need more convincing, I ordered one, and while it cost like and an arm and a leg, it was totally worth it!
+I ordered one, and while it cost like and an arm and a leg, it was totally worth it!
 Since then, I am a fan, and love to make homemade Beef Wellington for the holidays.
-This one is made with Duck Liver Mousse with Cognac, a fabulous mousse produced by ALEXIAN Pate who kindly sponsored this post.
+This one is made with Duck Liver Mousse with Cognac.

 While the name sounds intimidating, and if calling it “Wellington” wasn’t enough, the recipe involves more complicated wording like “mushroom duxelles”, don’t let all this confuse you!
-Making Beef Wellington is actually pretty easy, the recipe involves a few simple steps with easy to find ingredients!
-Push the fear away, and start on this amazing, show stopper meal!
+Making Beef Wellington is actually pretty easy.
+The recipe involves a few simple steps with easy to find ingredients!
+So push the fear away, and start on this amazing, show stopper meal!

-- Definitely start with good meat, if you are not sure which cut to get, I recommend asking your butcher.
+- First, start with good meat, if you are not sure which cut to get, I recommend asking your butcher.
 This is a beef centered recipe, so quality is highly important.

 - Definitely sear the beef, don’t skip this step, you want the outside to be a nice golden brown, that will add so much flavor!

-- When making the mushroom duxelles, make sure you watch it closely and stir often.
+- Also, when making the mushroom duxelles, make sure you watch it closely and stir often.
 The more the moisture reduces, the higher chance to burn the mushrooms.
 Stir often until a paste forms.

 - Letting the beef cool before you cover it with mustard and the pate mixture is also very important.